 Dossier evaluation is conducted by authorities to examine proposals for testing to ensure that unnecessary animal tests and costs are avoided, and to check the compliance of the registration dossier with the registration requirements.

 It is interesting to note that chemical companies failed to provide “important safety information” in nearly three quarters of cases checked by authorities, according to the European Chemical Agency’s 2018 annual progress report.
 Happily, Geosil was in the 24% of companies who supplied comprehensive and accurate information to HSE.

 Substance evaluation is performed by the HSE when there is a reason to suspect that a substance presents a risk to human health or the environment.
 Therefore, all registration dossiers submitted for a substance are examined together and any other available information is taken into account.

 The Dossier is also required to contain detailed information on the efficacy against target organisms (in this case legionella), to establish the benefit arising from the use of the active substances in the biocide and must be balanced against the risks their use poses to man and the environment.

 At the end of the Registration and Evaluation process, products which meet the high standards required are granted an Authorisation Certificate.

 In addition to health and safety considerations, Zebec Systems Ltd detailed instructions for use, supported by a UKAS Accredited laboratory were also supplied.

-In summary, Geosil is Authorised by the UK HSE, under Product Types PT 2 and PT 4
+In summary, Geosil is Authorised under GB BPR, for Product Types PT 2 and PT 4